Chihuahua Breed Overview

-The lifespan of a Chihuahua is between 12-20 years.
-This wide lifespan range depends on potential hereditary and genetic conditions that some Chihuahuas suffer from during their lifetime.
+The average lifespan of a Chihuahua is between 12-20 years.
+This wide range depends on several factors, including potential hereditary and genetic conditions that some Chihuahua suffer from during their lifetime.

 Potential Health Conditions

-Between 75% and 80% of Chihuahuas that have luxating patellas, making it the #1 condition to keep an eye on.
-Here is a list of some of the most common health issues to keep an eye on if you have a sick Chihuahua.
+Between 75% and 80% of Chihuahuas have luxating patellas, making it the #1 condition to keep an eye on.
+Here is a more complete list of potential health issues that Chihuahua are susceptible to and the average cost of treatment.